 Total % of Unwanted voice traffic: 9%

 Average Cost Savings in regained productivity with Traffic Filter per institution: $63,070

 In its analysis, Mutare also points out industry-specific vulnerabilities that could further exacerbate financial losses due to unwanted caller intrusions – for instance, the impact of a HIPAA breach and related penalties should an employee unwittingly provide protected health information to a scammer; degraded loyalty if a customer cannot get a call through due to a spam storm on the company exchange; or damages to other business systems if a visher (caller posing as a trusted source) is successful at extracting sensitive network access information.
 Such events have become regular occurrences as criminal scammers are increasingly more sophisticated and targeted in their approach.

 With its unique ability to access and analyze enterprise voice network data, Mutare will continue to build on its growing base of knowledge in order to direct the future development of advanced, employee-empowering voice applications.
 In the process, the company is freely sharing that knowledge so organizations as a whole can better understand and plan for what is inevitably going to be a challenging year ahead in the war against robocalls and voice spam.

-Would you like to learn more, Click Here for more information or to request a Mutare Voice Traffic Analysis (VTA).
+Would you like to learn more, Click Here for more information or to request a Mutare Voice Traffic Assessment (VTA).